Morgan Burke has left an indelible mark on Purdue University while making his name as one of the visionary leaders in intercollegiate athletics.

 The athletics department has invested nearly a quarter of billion dollars in facility construction and renovation projects under Morgan Burke.

 In 2001, work started on the renovation of Ross-Ade Stadium.
 Upon its completion, the remade Ross-Ade boasted vastly expanded concessions and restrooms along a wider concourse, wider aisles and individual seats, and increased seating for fans in wheelchairs.
 Towering over the west grandstands, the Ross-Ade Pavilion houses suites, indoor and outdoor club seats, the Buchanan and Shively stadium clubs, and facilities for the working press and game-day staff.

-An extensive look at the south end zone of Ross-Ade currently is under way.
-This project will include new video boards, a new distributed sound system and overall stadium enhancements while also addressing needed concrete repair in the southeast and southwest corners of the main horseshoe.
+An extensive look at the future of the south end zone of Ross-Ade currently is in progress.
+This project also will include audio/visual enhancements and the addition of lights while also addressing needed concrete repair in the southeast and southwest corners of the main horseshoe.

-Purdue's volleyball program, one of just five programs nationally to advance to the Sweet 16 or further each of the last four years, has received several major upgrades to its facility within Holloway Gymnasium.
+Purdue's volleyball program, one of just nine programs nationally to advance to the Sweet 16 or further four of the last five years, has received several major upgrades to its facility within Holloway Gymnasium.
 The volleyball court was revamped in 2006 and named after Boilermaker supporters Ron and Kay Belin.